kungfugo/BellDiagonalQudits.jl/paper/paper.md

 share of the analyzed group of mixed Bell states related by Weyl transformations are bound entangled, offering a systematic way to generate and investigatie those states with respect to the separability problem in different dimensions.
+In addition to general methods applicable to any Bell diagonal states, `BellDiagonalQudits` provides features to generate the special symmetries of Bell states that are related via Weyl transformations.
+These symmetries are leveraged for entanglement classification and the numerical generation of specialized entanglement witnesses in any dimension.
 Furthermore, the implemented methods of `BellDiagonalQudits` can be used in various quantum information processing tasks involving Bell diagonal states in any dimension like Quantum Key Distribution or entanglement verification. `BellDiagonalQudits` uses and integrates well with the general interface of `QuantumInformation` allowing the investigation of Bell states in the context of quantum channels, entanglement measures or entropy.

 # Relation to research projects